 Giving visitors an authentic glimpse of traditional Spain, this compact city has plenty to keep you occupied.
-Whether you want to immerse yourself in its captivating culture or sample tasty tapas in pleasant surroundings, there’s a wealth of places to visit and experience.
+Whether you want to immerse yourself in its culture or sample tasty tapas in captivating surroundings, there’s a wealth of places to visit and experience.
 What’s more, the city is easily walkable, so you can take in the ancient sights of the old town or enjoy the lively Triana district at your own pace.

 Increasingly popular with tourists, this area of the city is characterised by its whitewashed houses and meandering streets.
 Wander around small squares lined with orange trees, or sit outside one of the many bars and enjoy the view.
 Formerly the Jewish Quarter, you’ll stumble across a number of religious buildings, full of history and stories.